 - Try to get at least 7-8 hours of sleep every night!

 - Make time every week in your planner to focus on you and the things you enjoy.
 Spend

 Now that you’re nearing mid-terms, it would be a good time to think about the following:

 - Evaluate the SMART goals you created for yourself at the start of the term and continue to set goals; they

-- If your course posts mid-term grades check them by logging into your myAims account.
-If your instructor doesn’t post mid-term grades still check-in with them on your progress
+- If your course posts midterm grades, check them by logging in to your myAims account.
+If your instructor doesn’t post midterm grades, still check in on your progress

 - where you’re doing well and what you might need to do to improve.

 Reflect on the semester so far.
 Give yourself a high five for your accomplishments,